 Some widgets require you to fill in some information.
-In this case, I need to give the widget some information about my Twitter account.
+In this case, I need to give the widget a title and add the image.

 The Title is whatever you want your site visitors to see as a label above the widget.
-Here I’m just going to use “Latest Tweets.”
+Here I’m just going to use “My Image.”